Why brands no longer control the conversation

 Yet, in a world where watching paint dry is a benchmark for boring, somehow Piloseno made watching it being mixed a source of entertainment.

 You may be thinking this was a win for Sherwin-Williams.
 Not so much it seems.

 As already mentioned, TikTok’s main user base isn’t exactly reflective of your typical paint buyers.
 But it will be.

-This young demographic is the homeowners and renters of the future.
+This young demographic are the homeowners and renters of the future.
 Getting them interested in paint now could have major long-term brand benefits.

 The reason Sherwin-Williams aren’t winning in all this is because once his channel took off Piloseno pitched the company about doing some official marketing, but ultimately Piloseno was let go.